praisetompane/computation_and_information/0_theory_of_computation/3_design_and_analysis_of_algorithms/README.md

 # 3_design_and_analysis_of_algorithms

+objective:
-unpack what algorithms & data structures are and their role in the implementation of computation
+    - unpack what algorithms & data structures are and their role in the implementation of computation.
+    - solve computational problems.
+    - prove correctness of solutions.
+    - argue efficiency.

+## What is a Computational Problem?
+def: a binary relation between a set of inputs and outputs (Demaine, Ku, Solomon, 2020).

 # What is an Algorithm?
 def algorithm: algorithms are just a sequence of steps "to do something"